RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 	}
 ```

-The key code to format the Plotly char is inside *makePlotly();*.
-Note that it is easy to understand what everything is doing.
+The key code to format the Plotly char is inside *makePlotly()*.
+It is easy to understand what everything is doing, mostly about formating, including a secondart y axis.

 ```javascript